Undergraduate Catalog

 The following guidelines will govern the evaluation of transfer credit for the University General Education Curriculum.*

-• Students who have completed an Illinois associate’s degree.
+- Students who have completed an associate’s degree.
 Transfer students who complete an associate’s degree in a baccalaureate-oriented program (that meets general education requirements) at an accredited two-year institution (and selected other colleges) will: (a) be accepted with junior standing at Western Illinois University, and (b) be considered to have completed the University General Education Curriculum.
 The associate’s degree must include the equivalent of at least 60 s.h. with at least a C average.
-Students who have completed the Associate of Science, Associate of Arts in Teaching in Science Education, the Associate in Engineering Science, or the Associate in Fine Arts in Art or Music must fulfill the University’s lower-division General Education requirements by completing: (1) the 37 s.h.
-Illinois Transferable General Education Core Curriculum, or (2) the 43 s.h.
+Students who have completed the Associate of Arts in Teaching in Science Education, the Associate in Engineering Science, or the Associate in Fine Arts in Art or Music must fulfill the University’s lower-division General Education requirements by completing: (1) the 37 s.h.
+Illinois Transferable General Education Core Curriculum, or (2) the 37 s.h.
 WIU General Education Curriculum.

-• Non-accredited and out-of-state institutions without a compact agreement.
-Individuals who have earned credits at non-accredited or out-of-state institutions will be evaluated on a course-by-course basis.
+- Non-accredited institutions.
+Individuals who have earned credits at non-accredited institutions will be evaluated on a course-by-course basis.

 ———